skip navigation

 This season's League Championship Tournament dates are as follows:

-8th Grade Boys – January 6 & 7, 2024 - host Onalaska Royals
+• 8th Grade Boys – January 11 & 12, 2025, hosted by Onalaska Royals

-7th Grade Boys – January 6 & 7, 2024 - co-hosts Eau Claire Eagles & Fall Creek
+• 7th Grade Boys – January 4 & 5, 2025, hosted by Eau Claire Eagles and Fall Creek

-8th Grade Girls – November 11 & 12, 2023 - host La Crosse Central
+• 8th Grade Girls – November 9 & 10, 2024, hosted by La Crosse

-Teams that fail to play in this season's LCT, and offer no legitimate excuse for doing so, will not be included in this season's year-end ranking of top 32 teams at that grade level for purposes of the 2024-2025 League Championship Tournament.
+Teams that fail to play in this season's LCT, and offer no legitimate excuse for doing so, will not be included in this season's year-end ranking of top 32 teams at that grade level for purposes of the 2025-2026 League Championship Tournament.

 Wisconsin State Invitational Championship Tournament.
 In 2001, the League helped create the first annual Wisconsin State Invitational Championship Tournament (WSICT).
-The League will again organize the WSICT in the spring of 2024.
+The League will again organize the WSICT in the spring of 2025.
 The dates and locations for all eight WSICT's are as follows:

-8th Grade Boys – March 23 & 24, 2024 – co-hosts Stevens Point and Merrill
+• 8th Grade Boys – April 5 & 6, 2025 - hosted by Stevens Point

-7th Grade Boys – March 23 & 24, 2024 – host La Crosse
+• 7th Grade Boys – March 29 & 30, 2025 - hosted by La Crosse

-6th Grade Boys – March 23 & 24, 2024 – co-hosts Ashwaubenon, De Pere and Wrightstown
+• 6th Grade Boys – March 29 & 30, 2025 - hosted by Ashwaubenon, De Pere, Wrightstown

-8th Grade Girls – April 6 & 7, 2024 – host Stevens Point
+• 8th Grade Girls – March 29 & 30, 2025 - hosted by Stevens Point

-7th Grade Girls – April 6 & 7, 2024 – host D. C. Everest
+• 7th Grade Girls – April 5 & 6, 2025 - hosted by D. C. Everest

-5th Grade Girls – February 17 & 18, 2024 – co-hosts Little Chute and Neenah
+• 5th Grade Girls – February 22 & 23, 2025 - hosted by Little Chute & Neenah

-The 2024 WSICT will have a 60-80 team field for each grade/gender (depending on gym capacity of the host communities), with separate fields for WIAA Division 1, 2 and 3 teams; Division 4 and Division 5 will play in a combined field.
+The 2025 WSICT will have a 60-80 team field for each grade/gender (depending on gym capacity of the host communities), with separate fields for WIAA Division 1, 2 and 3 teams; Division 4 and Division 5 will play in a combined field.
 The WSICT will not be open to our Minnesota members, who have their own State Tournament in early March.

 The League helps organize this tournament to provide our top Wisconsin-based teams the ability to play the top teams from communities their size from across the State of Wisconsin.
 Approximately 25-30% of the WSICT field comes from Great Northwest League membership, with the remaining teams selected from the best teams in other regions of the state.
 The Great Northwest invests many hours working with other traveling leagues around the state, and major tournament directors, in identifying and recruiting top teams from outside our League, the cost of which is covered by the WSICT entry fee.

-Invitations are extended to League teams that are the highest ranked teams in the League's annual power rating at their community size.
+• Invitations are extended to League teams that are the highest ranked teams in the League's annual power rating at their community size.
 The top five or six League members in each of the four Divisions are guaranteed a spot, and highly-ranked teams just below that level are invited to apply subject to space availability.
 For Division 1 teams, typically an "A" or high "B+" rating is necessary to make the field.
 Division 2 teams making the field are typically "A" teams or higher level "B+" squads.
 For Division 3, an "A" or "B+" rating is required.
 Occasionally, at the Division 4/5 level, a high "B" rating is sufficient, but most of these teams also have a "B+" or better rating.

-To be eligible for the 2024 WSICT, programs in the area covered by the League must be League members, with individual teams playing in at least three League meets during the 2023-2024 season (this number includes the League Championship Tournament).
+• To be eligible for the 2025 WSICT, programs in the area covered by the League must be League members, with individual teams playing in at least three League meets during the 2024-2025 season (this number includes the League Championship Tournament).
 League and any non-League competition must be at the "A/B+" level so that the team can validate that it is strong enough to compete effectively in the WSICT.

-Preferential treatment for the 2024 WSICT will also be given to teams that were invited to, attended and performed well at, the 2023-2024 League Championship Tournament.
+• Preferential treatment for the 2025 WSICT will also be given to teams that were invited to, attended and performed well at, the 2024-2025 League Championship Tournament.

 Meet Organizational Issues

 Roster Options.
 Each team will be allowed to carry as many players on its roster as it wants.
-Teams with more than 12 players on their roster are encouraged to rotate the players they actually bring to each meet so that there aren't so many players on the bench, which will work to decrease the number of mass substitutions and shorten the overall length of games.
+Teams with more than 12 players on their roster are encouraged to rotate the players they bring to each meet so that there aren't a large number of players on the bench, which will work to decrease the number of mass substitutions and shorten the overall length of games.
 Conversely, teams are expected to have sufficiently large rosters, or have access to players at a younger grade level who can be moved up when needed, so that one or two injuries or illnesses do not cause them to cancel attendance at a meet.
 This will not be considered a legitimate, non-weather related excuse within the meaning of Rule A-5.

 Girls will not be allowed to play in League meets for boys.
 Likewise, boys are not allowed to play in League meets for girls.